shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 Most sites will have a static home page

 1. In the wordpress admin dashboard
-1. Go to “pages” then “add new”
+1. Go to "pages" then "add new"
-1. Give your page the title “Home”
+1. Give your page the title "Home"
-1. Press the “use divi builder button”
+1. Press the "use divi builder button"
 1. Add some content (see divi instructions for details on how to do this)
-1. Press the “publish” button
+1. Press the "publish" button
 1. Set the page as default
-   1. Go to “Settings”  and then “reading”
+   1. Go to "Settings"  and then "reading"
-   1. Set the radio button to “a static page”
+   1. Set the radio button to "a static page"
    1. And then in the homepage drop down select the page you just created
    1. Save your changes